detky/PowerArray/README.md

 There is no. Just include the library and that's all.

 ###What are the benefits of using this library?
-You're going to write less code.
-No more incomprehensible loops
+You're going to write much less code.
+No more incomprehensible loops.

 ----------
 ###Filtering basics <a name="filtering"></a>